BenjaminYde/CPP-Guide/README.md

 ### 📝 A Note on Reading This Guide

-Before you dive in, it's important to understand that this guide is **structured by topic**, not by difficulty.
+Before you dive in, it's important to understand that this guide is **structured by topic, not by difficulty**.
 There is **no prescribed "beginner to advanced" path**.
 Feel free to jump to any section that is relevant to your needs.
 A developer needing to understand `std::vector` can go straight there, while another might need to brush up on "RAII" or "CMake Presets."

 ### 🚀 Execute Code Examples